Griffith rises into Top 40 rankings for Young Universities

 Since the first day of teaching in March 1975, when Griffith hosted just 451 students, the university has grown exponentially.
 Today more than 50,000 students are enrolled across five campuses in Southeast Queensland - as well as online.

-Commenting on these favorable results, Vice Chancellor and President Ian O’Connor said they highlight the institutional commitment Griffith has to excellence in research and teaching.
+Commenting on these favourable results, Vice Chancellor and President Ian O’Connor said they highlight the institutional commitment Griffith has to excellence in research and teaching.

 “It is also the product of hard work by all our staff, students, alumni and partners which combine to produce remarkable outcomes,” Professor O’Connor said.